-The financial results and relevant disclosures reported in the financial statements do not fully reflect key aspects of the business model and financial performance, which is managed by the Company.

-These aspects and their financial impact in the financial year ended 31 July 2021 are set out below:
+The financial results and relevant disclosures reported in the financial statements do not reflect key aspects of the business model and financial performance, which is managed by the Company.
+These aspects and their financial impact in the financial year ended 31 July 2022 are set out below:

 - Every programme requires a diversity and sectorial balance.
 To achieve this, the Company provides a 'bursary' based on an assessment of the ability to pay by the participant or the organisation, who has nominated the participant.
 This bursary comes in the form of a discounted fee.
-The value of bursaries granted was circa €148k (2020 €178k).
-This represents a discount of 36% (2020 56%) on the potential normal fees for the programmes held in the financial year. - To deliver the activities of the Company, we rely on contractors and sometimes internships to provide additional resources.
-The type of resources provided, and the financial impact set out below: - Contractors supplied business development and accounting services and cost a total of circa €46k (2020 €24k) - The Internships of which there was One (2020 Four) during the year, were the equivalent of one fulltime staff.
-They provided support to our marketing and sales activities.
-It is estimated the benefits accruing to the company was circa €3k (2020 €12k) - The Company operates in premises provided by the Office of Public Works at no cost.
-It is estimated the benefit accruing to the Company was circa €20k. - KPMG provides statutory audit services to the Company at no cost.
+The value of bursaries granted was circa €117k (2021 €148k).
+This represents a discount of 36% (2021 36%) on the potential normal fees for the programmes held in the financial year. - To deliver the activities of the Company, we rely on contractors and internships to provide additional resources.
+The type of resources provided, and the financial impact set out below: - Contractors supplied business development and accounting services and cost a total of circa €32k (2021 - €46k) - The Internships of which there were 3 (2021 One) during the year, were the equivalent of one fulltime staff.
+They provided support to our marketing and sales activities at no cost.
+It is estimated the benefits accruing to the company was circa €25k (2021 - €3k) - The Company operated in premises provided by the Office of Public Works at no cost.
+It is estimated the benefit accruing to the Company was circa €20k.